 Birds are a primary indicator species.
 If they are healthy and abundant it means that the world around them is healthy.
 Neotropical birds, long distance travelers, are critical as their life history provides insight into large connected areas of the earth.
 Neotropical migratory birds include many of our widely recognized favorites, such as orioles, warblers, hummingbirds and thrushes.
-Because of their migratory patterns these birds reflect the state of many ecosystems, from the rain forests of Peru to the wetlands of Florida, the East and West coasts and up to forests Canada.
+Because of their migratory patterns these birds reflect the state of many ecosystems, from the rain forests of Peru to the wetlands of Florida, the East and West coasts and up to forests in Canada.

 These habitat areas provide food, shelter, and survival for not only birds, but a myriad of other animals.
 Through studying the patterns, numbers, and migratory routes of these birds, we gain a clear picture of the overall ecological and environmental health of these regions.
 When bird populations disappear, it indicates to us that vital ecosystems are being disrupted.
 Bird populations can show us the environmental effects of everything small to large, from habitat loss from logging in the rainforests or development on a critical shoreline, to much larger global changes such as global warming that could threaten the inhabitants of vast areas, humans included.